Verb Être in French: Use, Conjugation, Examples, Exercises

 Être

-Conjugation of Être in the present tense
+Conjugation of the verb être

 French Verb Être French conjugation and pronunciation